chhhrrriiisss/getwrecked-dev/README.md

 ## Quick start

-Get Wrecked is not exactly a "mod" given it only requires a mission file.
+Get Wrecked is not a true "mod" as all the code is contained within one mission file.
 If you just want to play, the easiest way is to just find a server that's currently hosting the mission and join it.
-You don't need to start the Arma 3 client with any funky parameters, but making sure other mods are disabled first is wise move.
+You don't need to start the Arma 3 client with any funky parameters, but make sure other mods are disabled first.
 There is a [server list available on the website](http://getwrecked.info#play).

 If you're looking to host a game yourself, it is strongly recommended to use a dedicated server to run Get Wrecked as aspects of the game mode can impact a client when they are also hosting.
 Simply [download the mission.pbo](http://getwrecked.info#download) and add it to your Arma3/MpMissions folder on your server.
 I highly recommend [TADST](http://www.armaholic.com/page.php?id=11655) as it is quick and very configurable way to to run a server.

 ## Guide

 This isn't your typical infantry shooter and if you're coming from more mil-sim orientated game modes you're in for a surprise.
 A short guide is [available on the website](http://getwrecked.info#guide).
 [Orangesherbet](http://twitch.tv/orangesherbet) also has an [excellent tutorial video](https://www.youtube.com/watch?v=KL3aYOJD0fY&feature=youtu.be&a=) that introduces the basics, shows some game-play and also offers some tips for survival.

 ## Customization